jaimergp/conda-self/docs/index.md

 :::{grid-item-card} 🏡 Getting started
 :link: quickstart
 :link-type: doc
-New to `conda-self-update`?
+New to `conda-self`?
 Start here to learn the essentials
 :::

 :::{grid-item-card} 📖 How to
 :link: howto
 :link-type: doc
-Quick guides that teach how to leverage `conda-self-update`
+Quick guides that teach how to leverage `conda-self`
 :::

 ::::